Anomalous thermal relaxation in warm ion plasmas: Method

-In this contribution, we are simulating systems at ionic density $n_I = 1.1\times 10^{-4}$ $\rm fm^{-3}$, following their thermal relaxation from initial temperatures $T_{\rm init}=$ 6, 9, 15 MeV.
-This warm fluid does not change in composition along the process, although we will comment on the effect of initially set mixtures later on.
-We analyze whether during this relaxation the system exhibits a Mpemba-like effect, evaluating the monotony of the $T(t)$ curve and any possible anomalous crossing of the cooling curves depending on previous fluid history, starting from different $T_{\rm init}$.
-Apart from density and temperature, there are two relevant parameters that we have found to be crucial in determining whether the system displays a Mpemba-like effect.
-They are the charge spread of the particles, characterized \cite{barba22} by $\eta \equiv \eta_i= 1/\sqrt{a_i}l$ and the ratio $\lambda/L$.
+with $\Delta t$ the stepsize.
+In this contribution, we are simulating systems at ionic density $n_I = 1.1\times 10^{-4}$ $\rm fm^{-3}$, $N \lesssim 10^3$ where $\lambda_e\sim 21$ fm, following their thermal relaxation from initial temperatures $T_{\rm init}=$ 6, 9, 15 MeV.
+We will assume the warm fluid does not change in composition along the relaxation process, although we will comment on the effect of mixtures later on.

+We analyze, for the cases studied, how the thermal relaxation in the ion system proceeds, evaluating the monotony of the $T(t)$ curve and any possible anomalous crossing of the cooling curves depending on previous fluid history, starting from different $T_{\rm init}$.
+Apart from density and temperature, there are two relevant parameters that we have found to be crucial in determining characteristic features i.e. the charge spread of the particles, characterized \citep{barba22} by $\eta \equiv \eta_i= 1/\sqrt{a_i}l$ and the ratio $\lambda/L$.
+We remark at this point that we do not intend an exhaustive study on the phase-space of the fluid, but to evaluate specific trends present in these systems, leaving extensive analysis for a future contribution.

-In order to meaningfully compare our simulation results \cite{PhysRevLett.119.148001}, we start the thermal relaxation procedure from thermalized samples that reproduce a Maxwellian velocity distribution at $T_{\rm init}$ initially set.
-Only then the system is allowed to relax freely to a $T_{\rm low}$, out of equilibrium, so that the $T(t)$ dependence on the rest of the parameters characterizing the system, i.e. $\lambda$ and $\eta$ arises.
+In order to meaningfully compare our simulation results \citep{PhysRevLett.119.148001}, we start the thermal relaxation procedure from thermalized samples that reproduce a Maxwellian velocity distribution at $T_{\rm init}\equiv T(t_0)$.
+Later on, at time $t>t_0$, the Yukawa system is allowed to relax in contact with the heat reservoir as prescribed, so that the $T(t)$ dependence on the rest of the parameters characterizing the system arises.